Pro-Russian separatists carry out offensive in Mariupol - Russia | Law-Order

 - Country:

-The ministry said Russian troops would suspend fire to open a humanitarian corridor out of the encircled city of 400,000 on Monday.
+The ministry said Russian troops would suspend fire to open a humanitarian corridor out of the encircled city of 400,000 people on Monday.
+Defence Ministry spokesman Igor Konashenkov accused Ukrainian forces of using a group of more than 150 civilians as human shields to fire at the separatist forces.

+He said four civilians had been killed and five wounded as a result, but that the forces from the Donetsk People's Republic, part of eastern Ukraine recognised as independent by Moscow, had "liberated" around 150 civilians, taking them into territory they controlled.
+Reuters was not able to verify the assertions independently.

 ALSO READ